-The capital structure of the Group consists of debts, which includes the borrowings and lease liabilities disclosed in Note 22 and Note 23 and equity attributable to owners of the Company, comprising issued capital as disclosed in Note 25.
+The capital structure of the Group consists of debts, which includes the borrowings and lease liabilities disclosed in Note 20 and Note 21 and equity attributable to owners of the Company, comprising issued capital as disclosed in Note 23.

 The Group's management reviews the capital structure on a regularly basis.
 As part of this review, management considers the cost of capital and the risks associated with each class of capital.
 Upon review, the Group will balance its overall capital structure through the payment of dividends, new share issues as well as the issue of new debt or the redemption of existing debt.
-The Group's overall strategy remains unchanged from 2021 and 2022.
+The Group's overall strategy remains unchanged from 2024 and 2023.

 Management monitors capital based on a gearing ratio and the gearing ratio is calculated as net debt divided by total equity.
-Net debt is calculated as borrowings plus trade and other payables and lease liabilities less cash and cash equivalent.
+Net debt is calculated as borrowings plus trade and other payables and lease liabilities plus dividend payables less cash and cash equivalent.

-Grou p
+Gro up

-2022 2021
+2024 2023

-Net debt (\$'000) 6,963 13,824
+Net debt (\$'000) 43,193 29,585

-Total equity (\$'000) 28,035 17,979
+Total equity (\$'000) 30,046 27,635

-Gearing ratio 25% 77%
+Gearing ratio 144% 107%